 - The person had been under mental health or criminal justice restrictions at the time of death or 5 years previously

-A family member can always ask us to complete a focused review.
-A conversation will take place between the family and the reviewer about the expected outcome of a LeDeR review.
+A family member can always ask for a focused review to be completed.
+A conversation will take place between the family and the reviewer about the expected outcome of a LeDeR review, always remembering that the review is about learning for the future.

 What happens next

 A focused review will look in more detail at the person’s life.
-The review will also involve more people with different jobs.
+The review will also involve more people with different roles.

 The reviewer will send the completed review to the local governance group or panel with the areas of learning, good practice and concern.
-The group or panel will decide on actions to take, who will take these actions and the help they need to reduce health inequalities and stop people dying too young.
+The group or panel will decide on what actions to take, who will take these actions to reduce health inequalities and stop people dying too young.